leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

 <!-- TEASER_END -->

+Toric varieties rely on the theory of varieties.
+We will not explain what varieties are, since there is no consensus on their precise definition, and they do not appear in our formalisation anyway.
+Indeed, we work with *schemes* throughout, which are strictly more general.

-We first explain what a *variety* is.
+We first explain what a *scheme* is.
-This motivates *algebraic groups* and *Hopf algebras*, where the latter are a way to approach the former algebraically, using the *correspondence* between *affine* algebraic groups and Hopf algebras.
+This motivates *group schemes* and *Hopf algebras*, where the latter are a way to approach the former algebraically, using the *correspondence* between *affine* group schemes and Hopf algebras.
 Finally, we apply this newly gained understanding to the construction of the *perfect pairing* between *characters* and *cocharacters* of a torus.